-- (a) The following properties shall be exempt from registration, fees and/or inspections: - (1) A unit that is currently maintained as part of a nursing, rest or convalescent home licensed and inspected by the state; - (2) Owner occupied single family home; - (3) A rental unit that is occupied for less than thirty (30) consecutive days in a calendar year; - (4) A rental unit that is occupied less than thirty consecutive (30) days by the same tenant(s) and the rental unit is not the current primary residence of a tenant. - (b) The following are exempt from fees, but must still register and be inspected: - (1) Owner occupied unit of a multi-family dwelling: - (2) Inspection requirements are for fire and life safety requirements only, as adopted by the Vermont Department of Safety.
+- (a) The following properties shall be exempt from registration, fees and/or inspections: - (1) A unit that is currently maintained as part of a nursing, rest or convalescent home licensed and inspected by the state; - (2) Owner occupied single family home; - (3) A rental unit that is occupied for less than thirty (30) consecutive days in a calendar year; - (4) A rental unit that is occupied less than thirty consecutive (30) days by the same tenant(s) and the rental unit is not the current primary residence of a tenant. - (b) An owner-occupied unit of multi-family dwelling is exempt from fees, but must still register and be inspected for fire and life safety requirements only, as adopted by the Vermont Department of Safety.